 5. A/B test a range of cadences

-Note: When split testing cadences, focus on comparing your experiment results to your own baseline and performance rather than going by standard industry guides.
+Note: When split testing cadences, focus on comparing your experiment results to your own baseline and performance rather than relying on standard industry guides.
 Your strategy will be unique to your goals and audience.

-A/B testing takes some careful configuration at first but you can use specialist email marketing tools to help.
+A/B testing takes some careful configuration at first.
+Fortunately, you can use specialist email marketing tools to help.

 Here’s a basic A/B testing process to get you up and running:

-2. Create variations.
-Develop two versions of your email campaign, differing only in the email cadence (e.g., weekly and bi-weekly).
+Create variations.
+Develop two versions of your email campaign, differing only in the email cadence (e.g., weekly and bi-weekly, or changing the call to action).

-7. Implement changes.
-Adjust your email cadence according to the results of the A/B test, and continue to optimize over time.
+Implement changes.
+Adjust your email cadence according to the results of the A/B test and continue to optimize over time.

 6. Let subscribers choose email frequency (and unsubscribe)

-Let’s say most of your audience is happy to receive two emails per week but some feel that’s too often.
+Imagine that most of your audience is happy to receive two emails per week.
+However, some feel that’s too often.

 Without a frequency setting, their only options are to:

-• Keep receiving too many messages and ignoring or deleting those they don’t want to read
+Keep receiving too many messages and ignoring or deleting those they don’t want to read, which may give them an unfavorable experience with your brand

-It involves adding a link at the bottom of every message with text reading something like “manage my email preferences”, like in the example from a Livestorm webinar invite below.
-Direct this to a page where subscribers can change settings regarding what they receive and how often.
+This process involves adding a link at the bottom of every message with text reading something like “manage my email preferences”.
+Direct this link to a page where subscribers can change settings regarding what they receive and how often.

-Some email marketing and email cadence software can automate the process of letting subscribers change their frequency settings.
+Some email cadence software can automate the process of letting subscribers change their frequency settings.

-Even if yours doesn’t, give recipients a form to express their opinions.
-You can then change their settings manually and gauge consensus across your email list.
+If your software doesn’t offer this feature, give recipients a form to express their opinions.
+You can then change their subscription settings manually and gauge consensus across your email list.

 7. Invest in intuitive email marketing tools for support

-The best email marketing software can remove the stress from running campaigns so you can focus on finer details like finding the right frequency and timing.
+The best email marketing software removes the stress of running email campaigns so you can focus on finer details, like finding the right frequency and timing.

 For example, here are four ways Pipedrive’s Campaigns add-on helps users find the perfect email cadences: